Bermuda Attractions

-Three men by then had taken up residence at Smith's Island.
-Once the new group of settlers reached, they founded and commenced building St. George's Town.
+The three men by then had taken up residence at Smith's Island.
+Once the new group of settlers reached the island, they founded and commenced building

 The following year, in 1615, the King appointed a new company called the Somers Isles Company, to run the colony.
 Later in 1620, a representative government was introduced in Bermuda, when its House of Assembly held its first session, and Bermuda became a self-governing colony.
 With that Bermuda became the oldest British Colony with a House of Assembly since 1620.

-Bermuda was divided into nine equal administrative areas.
+Bermuda was then divided into nine equal administrative areas.
 These comprised of nine 'parishes' or counties.
-These Bermuda parishes were areas of land that were partitioned and handed over to the investors of Somers Isles Company who took administrative charge of the island.
+These Bermuda parishes were areas of land that were partitioned and handed over to the investors of Somers Isles Company who took administrative charge of the parishes.
 Initially these parishes were called "tribes".

-See a map of Bermuda parishes and their locations: Bermuda parish map
+See a map of Bermuda parishes and their locations here:

 Agriculture was not a profitable business for Bermudians in any case.
 The land area under cultivation was so small that Islanders quickly turned to shipbuilding, and maritime trades.